Drakonkinst/DrakonsDatapacks/datapacks/dc_witch/README.md

 Like all playable classes, this class can only be granted by server operators.
 Grant this class with `dc_witch` tag, which can be added with `/tag <player> add dc_witch` and removed with `/tag <player> remove dc_witch`.

 > **Warning**: The Witch's **Stellavoca** spell applies low durations of Night Vision, which causes the sky to flash similar to strobe lights.
-To avoid this effect per-player, server operators can add the tag `dc_noStrobe` with `/tag <player> add dc_noStrobe` to opt the player out of the flashing lights.
-However, the player loses 10 additional seconds of Night Vision.
+This effect ends early by default to avoid this, but server operators can add the tag `dc_noStrobe` with `/tag <player> add dc_allowStrobe` to opt the player in to extend Night Vision's duration by approximately 10 seconds.

 ## Abilities